Back

 Audience Target value, not volume

-Content SEO optimised for EEAT, intent, author credibility
+Content SEO optimised for EEAT, intent, and author credibility

 Ad channels Allocate to BVOD, mobile/social programmatic

-Team development Upskill on SEO, analytics, EEAT, new ad platforms
+Team development Upskill on SEO, analytics, EEAT, and new ad platforms

 Next steps for your business

-• Content audit: Tag EEAT, depth, AI‑generated issues.
+• Content audit: Tag EEAT, depth, and AI‑generated issues.

 • Channel review: Shift ad budgets to BVOD and mobile SOC.

-• Training plan: Map out next 6 months of staff upskilling.
+• Training plan: Map out the next 6 months of staff upskilling.

 This entry was posted in Marketing Strategy